xStarbound/xStarbound/doc/lua/world.md

 Returns `true` if the world is terrestrial and the specified position is within its surface layer, and `false` otherwise.

-> **Technical note:** A segfault that happens on stock Starbound when this callback is invoked with a negative Y position value has been fixed in xSB-2.
+> **Warning for non-xStarbound modders:** This callback causes an immediate segfault when invoked with a negative Y coordinate on OpenStarbound and stock Starbound.
+The bug has been fixed on xStarbound.

 ---